Seiji Maehara: Candidacy for Prime Minister

+In opposition

-Second stint as leader of the Democratic Party
+Leader of the Democratic Party

 In 2016, the DPJ merged with Japan Innovation Party forming the Democratic Party.
 Maehara attempted to make a comeback at the leadership in the first leadership election post-merger, but lost against former minister Renho.

 Renho resigned in July 2017 after the DP suffered a bad result in the 2017 Tokyo assembly elections.
 A leadership election was immediately held to select the new leader of the party.
 Maehara was one of the candidates contesting the election, along with former Chief Cabinet Secretary Yukio Edano.
 Through his reliable support from conservative DP and former JIP members, Maehara comfortably won the leadership election with 60% of the points up for grabs.
 He returned as the leader of the largest opposition party almost 12 years after ascending to the post for the first time.

 Maehara's second stint as president was short and rocky.
 One of his first acts as the new president was to appoint rising-star lawmaker Shiori Yamao as secretary-general in his new executive.
 Immediately after her nomination, tabloid magazine Shukan Bunshun published an allegation of affair against Yamao.
 Whilst the details were inconclusive, Yamao resigned from the party less than a week after the affair was reported, widely seen as an effort to halt further decline of DP's fledgling support.
 Maehara also faced a potential rival in Tokyo governor Yuriko Koike, who grew increasingly confident after her party's landslide win in the Tokyo Assembly elections and was rumoured of planning to form a conservative national party to face Prime Minister Shinzo Abe in the next general election.

 Abe called a snap election less than three weeks to Maehara's ascension to the presidency.
 This threw the party into disarray, as it had not completed preparing its election platform.
 At the same day as Abe's election declaration, Koike finally launched a new party called Kibō no Tō (Party of Hope).
 Seeing Koike's high popularity at that time as a potential asset, Maehara coordinated with Koike on DP candidates' nominations for the election.
 Koike agreed to endorse DP candidates and Maehara effectively disbanded the party in order to allow the candidates run under the Kibō banner.
 However, despite Maehara's request, Koike imposed an ideological filter that effectively barred liberal-leaning members of the DP, such as Yukio Edano, from joining Kibō.
 This led Edano to form the Constitutional Democratic Party less than three weeks before election to house liberal DP members.
 Maehara himself ran as independent.

 Koike's multiple blunders during the campaign led Kibō to fall well short of high initial expectations, becoming the second largest opposition party behind the Edano-led CDP.
 Maehara, whose political gamble had backfired, was under heavy pressure to resign from his position as DP president.
 Maehara resigned from his post and from the party on 28 October 2017, ending his tumultuous second term as leader of the Democratic Party.